 In the diagram, the arrows represent connections along which data flows.
 Arrows points to the direction of connection (that is, which party initiates the connection), which can be different from the direction of logical data flow.
-The peach-colored boxes are external data sources, where data flow into Operations Hub, regardless of the direction of arrows.
+The peach-colored boxes are either (a) external data sources, where data flow into Operations Hub, regardless of the direction of arrows, or (b) an external server or service that Operations Hub interoperate with to provide rich user experiences.
+It should be noted that while the Proficy Authentication services (previously referred to as UAA) can be deployed as a standalone product on a different host, in which case the communications with it should be considered a potential vector for attacks and thus be protected accordingly.

 The browser box at the top represents clients that access the data flowing into and managed by Operations Hub.
-Together with external data source, these external connections could potentially be attack vectors and therefore must be secured.
+Together with external data sources, these external connections could potentially be attack vectors and therefore must be secured.